farihamohamed/medication-manager/readme.md

   - Load the data back into the vector and sort it.

 ### Data Types and Algorithms:

 This program will primarily use the **vector** data type and will include searching and sorting algorithms.

 ## To-Do List

 - [x] **Initialize Program**
-  x Display a welcome message.
+      - Display a welcome message.
-  x Provide a text-based menu for user navigation.
+      - Provide a text-based menu for user navigation.
 - [ ] **Add Patient Record**

   - Prompt the user to enter a patient's name, ID, and medications.
   - Add the patient to the `vector<Patient>`.
   - Sort the `vector` of patients.

 - [ ] **View All Patient Records**

   - Display all patient records in sorted order (either by name or ID).
   - Format the output to show patient details and their medications.

 - [ ] **Search for a Patient**

   - Prompt the user to enter a patient's name or ID.
   - Perform a linear search to find the patient.
   - Eventually, implement a binary search for faster results (after sorting patients).
   - If found, display the patient's details and their medications.

 - [ ] **Save Records to a File**

   - Implement functionality to save the sorted `vector<Patient>` to a file.

 - [ ] **Load Records from a File**

   - Implement functionality to load patient records from a file and populate the `vector<Patient>`.
   - Ensure that the records are sorted after loading.